waicool20/Divergence-Meter-Project/README.md

 > - Can only use the DS3232 RTC and not the DS1307

 ##Project Structure
-Well the Hardware and Software git branches are separate so that they can be developed independently easily
+Well the Hardware and Software git branches are separate so that they can be developed independently easily.

+Basically if you want the latest Software changes please switch to the software branch.
+Same thing for hardware.
+Though most often it will be the software branch that will be updated.

 ##About the licensing...
 Well to keep it simple the hardware and the software are licensed with the TAPR OHL and GPLv3 respectively, if you are gonna use my work feel free to contact me at waicool20@gmail.com or not if that's how you swing.